haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- file formatting
-  - then we should make sure we can parse the new format of `larkin.toml` appropriately
-    - add unit tests from any bugs we find this way

 NEXT UP:

 for UX tests: we need to make a command that imports the currently open file